-In contrast, when those damaged by a harmful event are an undetermined number of consumers or users or a number difficult to determine, the standing to bring Court proceedings in defence of these collective interests shall correspond exclusively to the associations of consumers and users, which form part of the Council of Consumers and Users.
-In the event that the territorial scope of the conflict mainly affects one specific autonomous region, the specific legislation of the autonomous region shall apply.
+In contrast, when those damaged by a harmful event are an undetermined number of consumers or users or a number difficult to determine, the standing to bring court proceedings in defence of these collective interests shall correspond exclusively to the associations of consumers and users, which form part of the Council of Consumers and Users.
+If the territorial scope of the conflict mainly affects one specific autonomous region, the specific legislation of the autonomous region shall apply.